 What is a Capital Lease Obligation?

 A capital lease obligation is the amount of hire charges or rent owed by the lessee to the lessor for taking capital assets on hire under a capital lease.
 A capital lease is essentially a means of financing a capital asset.
-It enables the lessee company to make a purchase of capital asset without spending large amounts of money in a single go.
+It enables the lessee company to make a purchase of capital assets without spending large amounts of money in a single go.

 A lease agreement can be classified as an operating lease or capital lease.
 There lies a fundamental point of distinction between the two.
 The risk and benefits associated with the ownership of the asset lie with the lessor in an operating lease.
-Whereas, the same is passed on to the lessee in a capital lease.
+Whereas the same is passed on to the lessee in a capital lease.

-Therefore, though a capital lease obligation is a hire purchase contract on the surface, it converges to replicate the features of purchase of a capital asset.
+Therefore, though a capital lease obligation is a hire purchase contract on the surface, it converges to replicate the features of the purchase of a capital asset.

 Accounting Treatment of Capital Lease Obligation